 Making Xacuti masala

-- Heat 2 teaspoon of oil over medium heat.
+- Heat 2 teaspoons of oil over medium heat.
 Add onion slices and sauté until lightly golden.
 Now, add grated coconut to the pan and roast it until the coconut is lightly golden.

 - Next, add poppy seeds (Khus-khus) and roast until the coconut is golden.
 Remove and keep it aside on a plate to cool down.